singhabhyuday01/StudentPerformanceAndAlcohol/README.md

 To summarize, there is a correlation between grades and alcohol consumption, and between parents’ education and a student’s grade.
 Additionally, those who drink on workdays usually drink more or the same on the weekends.

 ## Licensing and Acknowledgements
 The code in this project is not licensed and can be used freely as required.
-Acknowledgements to UCI ML Repository and Paulo Cortez, University of Minho, Portugal for making this dataset available.
+Acknowledgements to UCI ML Repository and Paulo Cortez, University of Minho, Portugal for making this dataset available and to Udacity reviewers who provided feedback to make my project better.